hakonhall/hybridmodules/README.md

 https://docs.google.com/document/d/1HJQi3nIEsFpn0IDIDXnNplRoFZEK7fNi4jFB50lvHtM/edit?usp=sharing).
 This README is implementation specific.

+## Relaxations

+§4.2 and §4.3, compiling and running with other versions, will likely be allowed in some future version.

 ## Non Hybrid Modular Dependencies

 In making a hybrid module, you may come across a dependency that is not yet provided as a hybrid module.